-Some of you may see echoes of how the Ivy League admission process changed in the 1920s from admitting students on basis of academics to that of character (as greater number of jewish students started getting admitted), a topic covered by Jerome Karabel, a UC Berkeley Prof in his book, The Chosen.
+Some of you may see echoes of how the Ivy League admission process changed in the 1920s from admitting students on basis of academics to that of character (as greater number of jewish students started getting admitted, the evaluation changed from purely academic and objective to being wholistic and subjective, thereby helping them whittle down jewish admits), a topic covered by Jerome Karabel, a UC Berkeley Prof in his book, The Chosen.
 Well, in this case, there are key differences.
 For one, unlike the Ivy League, CBUs aren’t at the apex of the educational pecking order.
 Nor are they discriminating against one community.
 Rather what we are seeing is the emergence of a parallel definition of merit from the earlier singular definition of merit as the ability to ace an entrance exam.

 What are the implications of these for the Indian education system?